danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 The text is based on my personal experience as of now.
 My only hope is to keep improving.

 First I have to explain the source of Jewish spirituality, which is a formal part, and then I'll dive into the spirituality.
+If you get board dive in [here](https://github.com/danielnuriyev/spirituality/blob/main/torah-spirituality.md)

 ## Sources